Skip to content

 std::string_view sv = "hello";

-This design is intentional—the conversion from string_view to string involves heap allocation and character copying, and the compiler doesn't want to perform such an expensive operation without your knowledge.
+This design is intentional—the conversion from std::string_view to std::string involves heap allocation and character copying, and the compiler doesn't want to perform such a heavy operation without your knowledge.

 Pitfall 4: Functions Returning string_view

-A function returning string_view is not inherently a problem—provided the data pointed to by the returned view lives long enough.
-Here is a safe pattern:
+Returning std::string_view from a function is not a problem per se—provided the data pointed to by the returned view lives long enough.
+Here are safe patterns:

 cpp